Signs Your Great Dane is Spoiled

 Understanding Spoiling in Dogs

 I’ve seen many pet parents struggle with the concept of a “spoiled dog.”
-Let’s clear up what this really means.
-A spoiled dog isn’t just a pampered pooch who gets lots of treats and toys – it’s a dog who has developed problematic behaviors due to inconsistent boundaries and excessive indulgence.
+Let’s clarify what this really means.
+A spoiled dog isn’t just a pampered pooch who gets lots of treats and toys—it’s a dog that has developed problematic behaviors due to inconsistent boundaries and excessive indulgence.

 Key Characteristics of a Spoiled Dog: